-If you don’t have a baby or young kid, you’re not likely to have this in the house.
+If you don’t have a baby or a young kid, you’re not likely to have this in the house.

 Most of us have seen that Dawn dish soap is used at rescue centers to effectively strip oil from wildlife affected by pollution.
 That means it’s also going to do a great job of cleaning your cat’s coat if they’ve ended up covered in sticky or oily residue.

-Dawn is okay to use on your cat, but it’s best to mix ¼ cup of Dawn with ½ cup of white vinegar and 2 cups of water to make a blend that can be lathered over your cat’s coat before rinsing well.
+Dawn is okay to use on your cat, but it’s best to mix ¼ cup of Dawn with ½ cup of apple cider vinegar and 2 cups of water to make a blend that can be lathered over your cat’s coat before rinsing well.
 We don’t recommend using other brands of dish soap, as their safety hasn’t been established.

 3. Castile soap

 Made using olive oil, Castile soap is a safe and effective stand-in cat shampoo.
 It’s gentle and naturally hydrating, so it can be a good choice for cats with dry skin.